 Use large icons: Select this option if you would like to use large archive icons for better visibility.

-Created a new archive, but can’t find it?
+Have you created a new archive, but can’t find it?

 Actions panel properties

-The Actions side panel is typically located under the Right node in the configuration tree, but you can also create Actions side panels that appear on the left side of the screen if you like.
+The Actions side panel is typically located under the Right node in the configuration tree, but you can also create Actions side panels that appear on the left side of the screen if you prefer.
 This side panel contains all actions configured in FotoStation.
 If you like you can create several Actions side panels and configure each only to only display selected actions.